Aviation Management

 Once you have completed your program of study, you will need to pass a series of exams to obtain your FAA certification.
 These exams include a written test, an oral test, and a practical test.
 The written test covers a wide range of topics, including aircraft systems, regulations, and maintenance procedures.
 The oral and practical tests are designed to assess your ability to apply your knowledge and skills in real-world situations.

 After passing your exams, you will need to apply for your FAA certification.
-This process involves applying, along with the necessary documentation, to the FAA.
+This process involves submitting an application, along with the necessary documentation, to the FAA.
 Once your application has been reviewed and approved, you will receive your aviation mechanic certification.

 Once you have obtained your aviation mechanic certification, you will be ready to start looking for a job in the industry.
 The aviation industry offers a wide range of job opportunities for skilled mechanics, including positions at airports, aircraft manufacturers, and maintenance and repair facilities.